diegomorales30/Plant-Store/README.md

 # Plant-Store
-Authors: Diego Morales, Cash Snell, Robert Stolworthy, Tony Ramos command to install socket.io and express
+Authors: Diego Morales, Cash Snell, Robert Stolworthy, Tony Ramos

-The command that is need to install all the dependancy that we user is npm install
+The command that is needed to install all the dependencies that the user needs: npm install

-The dependancy are
+The dependencies are:
 ejs, express, marked, mongoose, socket.io

-The devDependencies are
+The devDependencies are:
 nodemon

+NOTE: To properly load plant information pages, the JSON file at Plant-Store/Plant text/plants.json